ImohitI/MustDoQuestions/src/edu/dsa/greedytech/greedy.md

 9. No of step to reduce a binary num to 1 strange logic need to understand again

-10. Maximum swaps
-bture force n2
-two pass n
-one pass n
-time complexity On
+10. Maximum swaps -- find max number with atmmost one swap bture force n2 two pass n one pass n time complexity On
 Space complexity On, store string representation of input in n space

-11. Can Place Flowers
+11. Can Place Flowers -- can we place n folwer , if config is 10101 o empty , 1 is planted with the given flowerbed -- sequence of 10101, find if planting n flowers possible, true or false
+On, O1

 12. Largest odd no. in the string